37777 Harlow Dr., Willoughby, OH 44094 (440) 951-8974 Fax: (440) 951-1412

 Hitachi Seiki UUP:

 Currently, PC-DNC Plus is the only DNC system that supports the new Hitachi Seiki UUP (Universal User Port).
 This unique new ethernet port permits fully interactive communications between the CNC and the DNC system.
 With a UUP port connection, PC-DNC Plus can display data on the CNC screen, define and monitor "soft" function keys on the CNC, and perform fully intrusive machine monitoring, right down to each macro variable and each I/O flag in the CNCs internal programmable controller.
 The UUP port also permits the transfer of files into or out of the CNC (from the PC-DNC Plus PC) while the CNC is in automatic operation.
+PLEASE NOTE: The Hitachi-Seiki UUP libraries are considered a "legacy" component, and will only work with computers running Windows XP, 2000, or NT.
+They do not function when your PC-DNC Plus computer is running a newer version of Windows.

 PC-DNC Plus can transmit serial data to nearly all BTR (Behind the Tape Reader) boards.
 We recommend the BTR boards manufactured by ADR Corporation because of their extreme flexibility and ease of use.
 To transmit to an ADR board, simply connect an RS232 cable to an available PC-DNC Plus serial port, and set the DNC option to "Send program w/o Xon in (x) seconds"